Inelastic Boltzmann equation under shear heating: Introduction

-In the case of simple USF, we note from Theorem \ref{thm:mainResult-signOfUSFBeta} that for a given ${e_\mathrm{res}}$ in the nearly elastic regime, if the shear parameter \( \alpha \) is exactly \( \alpha_0 \), then Theorem \ref{thm:mainResult-convToProfile} above gives the weak convergence of the solution to the initial value problem on \eqref{equ:inelasticBoltzmann} with appropriate initial data towards a non-degenerate stationary profile defined via \eqref{equ:inelasticBoltzmannSelfSimStationary} with self-similar parameter \( \beta = 0 \), which is just a stationary solution of \eqref{equ:inelasticBoltzmann}.
-Moreover, temperature of solutions increases to infinity for $\beta>0$ corresponding to the shear-heating dominated case and decreases to zero for $\beta<0$ corresponding to the inelastic-cooling dominated case, both exponentially as $t\to \infty$.
+In the case of simple USF \eqref{DefUSF}, we note from Theorem \ref{thm:mainResult-signOfUSFBeta} that for a given ${e_\mathrm{res}}$ in the nearly elastic regime, if the shear parameter \( \alpha \) is exactly \( \alpha_0 \), then Theorem \ref{thm:mainResult-convToProfile} above gives the weak convergence of the solution to the initial value problem on \eqref{equ:inelasticBoltzmann} with appropriate initial data towards a non-degenerate stationary profile defined via \eqref{equ:inelasticBoltzmannSelfSimStationary} with self-similar parameter \( \beta = 0 \), which is just a stationary solution of \eqref{equ:inelasticBoltzmann}.
+Moreover, temperature of solutions increases to infinity for $\beta>0$ corresponding to the shear-heating dominated case and decreases to zero for $\beta<0$ corresponding to the inelastic-cooling dominated case, both {exponentially fast} as $t\to \infty$.

-We divide the rest of this paper into two parts.
-In the first part section \ref{sec:radonSol}, we treat \eqref{equ:inelasticBoltzmann} in the framework of nonnegative Radon measures.
-We first establish the unique existence of global in time solutions as well as propagation of moment bounds.
-To obtain the existence of a non-degenerate stationary profile, we analyze the behavior of the second moment of Radon solutions in section \ref{sec:secondMomentEqu}, together with the special case of USF in section \ref{sec:discussionOnUSF}.
+We divide the rest of this paper into two parts. {In the first part of Section \ref{sec:radonSol},} we treat \eqref{equ:inelasticBoltzmann} in the framework of nonnegative Radon measures.
+We first establish {the existence and uniqueness} of global in time solutions as well as propagation of moment bounds.
+To obtain the existence of a non-degenerate stationary profile, we analyze the behavior of the second moment of Radon solutions in Section \ref{sec:secondMomentEqu}, together with the special case of USF in Section \ref{sec:discussionOnUSF}.
 The stationary Radon profile is to be obtained in section \ref{sec:statRadonProfile}.
-In the second half of the paper section \ref{sec:fourierSol}, we treat \eqref{equ:inelasticBobylev} in frequency space for analogous results on existence of both global in time solutions and self-similar profiles in section \ref{sec:statFourierProfile}, in particular obtaining the weak convergence of global solutions to self-similar profiles.
+In the second part of Section \ref{sec:fourierSol}, we treat \eqref{equ:inelasticBobylev} in frequency space for analogous results on existence of both global in time solutions and self-similar profiles in Section \ref{sec:statFourierProfile}, in particular obtaining the weak convergence of global solutions to self-similar profiles.